NeoByteMX/AliCloud-Wordpress/README.md

 #### SSH
 The command you will need is `SSH root@YOUR_IP`, once you enter this it will ask you for your fingerprint, type yes, and then type your password (that you use to create your ECS).

+After logging on to the ECS with SSH, run the apt update command to update apt source:
+'''apt update'''

 I hope this quick tutorial helps you!